 By my teenage years, I’d become a voracious reader.
-Austen, Du Maurier, the Brontës, and Hardy fed my romantic soul, and books like To Kill a Mocking Bird and I Know Why The Caged Bird sings sharpened my sense of justice.
-Those brilliant authors also stirred my interest in the complexity of human nature.
+Austen, Du Maurier, the Brontës, and Hardy fed my romantic soul, and books like To Kill a Mocking Bird and I Know Why The Caged Bird Sings sharpened my sense of justice.
+Those brilliant authors also ignited my interest in human nature.

-By then, I'd also been writing for a while.
-From my first childish tale about my cat, Timmy’s, secret powers and talking ability, to my adolescent depictions of villains and heroes and happily-ever-afters, and later fictional stories about historical characters and imagined times and places, I continued to write.
-Relationships took precedence for a time, and though a demanding career made it almost impossible for many years,the desire to write books remained.
+By then, I'd been writing for years.
+From my childish tales about my cat, Timmy’s, secret powers and talking ability, to adolescent depictions of princesses, villains and heroes, and happily-ever-afters, to later imaginings about historical characters, I continued.
+Ironically, my own romantic relationships stymied my flow, and later, a demanding career sent my muse into exile.
+Still, deep-down,the desire to write books remained.

-It took decades for me to overcome my insecurities and sharing my work.
-Enrolling in creative writing courses and having to read my work to an entire class of fellow students boosted my confidence.
-Eventually, I took the plunge by penning and publishing weekly installments of my first novel for an online audience.
-In writing Counsel, I set out to create a story of substance and disprove the misconception t that romance novels are ‘fluff.’
-Primarily, though, I wanted to write an absorbing tale with characters readers care about— hopefully, long after finishing the last chapter.
+Lacking confidence,in all that time, I avoided mentioning or sharing my work.
+Enrolling in creative writing courses. and having to read my writing to an entire class soon changed that.
+Eventually, gaining courage, I penned, and then posted weekly installments of my first novel for an online audience for aspiring writers.
+In writing Counsel, I wanted to develop a story of substance; I hoped to disprove the misconception that romance novels are ‘fluff.’
+Primarily, I wanted to write an absorbing tale with characters readers care about— hopefully, long after finishing the last chapter.

-Publishing The Counsel Series was a dream come true, and I’m incredibly thankful to that community of online readers.
-They eased my self-doubt and kept me going through that first novel.
-Their professed love for the characters inspired the other books in the series.
-Also, their championing made the leap into the precarious world of self-publishing far less scary than it would otherwise have been.
-To them, a profound 'thank you' from the bottom of my heart.
+Publishing The Counsel Series was a literal dream come true.
+I’m eternally thankful for that supportive community of online readers, who, week after week, boosted my self-belief.
+Your encouragement and professed love for my characters inspired the follow-up books in the series.
+Without you, I may never have taken that leap into the precarious world of self-publishing .
+To each and every one; thank you' from the bottom of my heart.